Helping is in our DNA

 Katrina entered the genetic counselling field in 1999 as a Paediatric Genetic counsellor and quickly transferred into Adult and Prenatal genetics at KEMH.
 During this time she started her certification, undertook a Graduate Diploma in Counselling from the Wasley Institute and began her Masters degree by thesis.
 She was Principal Genetic Counsellor at Genetic Services of WA and managed the department until starting a family.
 In 2007 she completed both her certification in Genetic Counselling and gained her Master’s degree from ECU on the topic of Consanguinity in WA.
 When it was time to return to work she entered the world of research genetic counselling and was a research assistant for the Victor Chang Cardiac Research Institute on a project to determine the underlying genetic causes of congenital heart defects.
 She then transitioned back into clinical work and worked remotely for Tasmanian Clinical Genetic Services as a senior genetic counsellor.
 Katrina was also the Tasmanian state coordinator for Mackenzie’s Mission which is a reproductive genetic carrier screening project run by Australian Genomics.

 She was also part of the ASGC Mentoring Program for mentoring the next generation of genetic counsellors, has supervised students and genetic counsellors working towards certification as she wants to give back to the ASGC and see the next generation of genetic counsellors succeed.
 She is part of the Community of Practice for Private Genetic Counsellors through the ASGC, along with Professional Issues committee, and the Professional Practice committee.
-Katrina has recently been invited on to the Medial and Biomedical Science Consultative committee at ECU which provides high level advice so the university gains industry insight into student success and future career opportunities.
+Katrina has recently been invited on to the Medical and Biomedical Science Consultative committee at ECU which provides high level advice to the university in order to gain industry insight into student success and future career opportunities.
 She also sits on the ECU Precision Health External Research Advisory Board.
 Katrina has published multiple journal articles on the topics of congenital hearing loss, congenital heart defects and consanguinity in WA.

 She simply adores all things champagne and owns a Lagotto Romagnolo.